Skip to content

 How is child support calculated in Montana?

 Montana uses the Melson Formula, a three-step model.
-First, each parent's self-support allowance ($1,200/month) is subtracted from their gross income.
-Second, the primary support need for each child ($350/month) is allocated between parents based on their income shares.
-Third, a 20% standard of living adjustment is applied to any remaining income to allow children to share in their parents' higher standard of living.
+First, each parent's personal allowance ($1,729/month for 2026) is subtracted from their gross income.
+Second, the primary child support allowance ($519/child/month for 2026) is allocated between parents based on their income shares.
+Third, a sliding standard of living adjustment (14%-35% depending on the number of children) is applied to any remaining income.

 What is the Melson Formula used in Montana?